apache/usergrid/sdks/html5-javascript/README.md

 ##Entities
-This module provides an easy way to make new entities.
-Here is a simple example that shows how to create a new object of type "dogs":
+You can easily create new entities, or access existing ones.
+Here is a simple example that shows how to create a new Entity of type "dogs":

 	var options = {
 		type:'dogs',
-		name:'Dino'
+		name:'einstein'
 	}

 	client.createEntity(options, function (err, dog) {
 		if (err) {
-			//error - dog not created
+			//Error - Dog not created
 		} else {
-			//success -dog is created
+			//Success - Dog was created

+		}
+	});

+**note:** all calls to the API will be executed asynchronously, so it is important that you use a callback.

+Once your object is created, you an update properties on it by using the "set" method, then save it back to the database using the "save" method

-			//once the dog is created, you can set single properties: dog.set('breed','Dinosaur');
+	//once the dog is created, you can set single properties (key, value): dog.set('breed','mutt');

-			//or a JSON object:
-			var data = {
+	//the set function can also take a JSON object: var data = {
-				master:'Fred',
+		master:'Doc',
 		state:'hungry'
 	}

 	//set is additive, so previously set properties are not overwritten dog.set(data);

-			//finally, call save on the object to save it back to the database dog.save(function(err){
+	//and save back to the database
+	dog.save(function(err){
 		if (err){
-					//error - dog not saved
+			//Error - dog not saved
 		} else {
-					//success - new dog is saved
+			//Success - dog was saved
 		}
 	});
-		}
-	});

-**note:** all calls to the API will be executed asynchronously, so it is important that you use a callback.
+**Note:** Using the "set" function will set the properties locally.
+Make sure you call the .save() method on the entity to save them back to the database!

-You can also refresh the object from the database if needed (in case the data has been updated by a different client or device):
+You can also refresh the object from the database if needed (in case the data has been updated by a different client or device) by using the fetch method.
+Use the get method to retrieve properties from the object:

 	//call fetch to refresh the data from the server dog.fetch(function(err){
 		if (err){
-			// error - dog not refreshed from database;
+			//Error - dog not refreshed from database
 		} else {
 			//dog has been refreshed from the database
 			//will only work if the UUID for the entity is in the dog object

-			//success - dog entity refreshed from database;
+			//get single properties from the object using "get" var master = dog.get('master');
+			var name = dog.get('name');

+			//or, get all the data as a JSON object: var data = dog.get();

+			//based on statements above, the data object should look like this:
+			/*
+			{
+				type:'dogs',
+				name:'einstein',
+				master:'Doc',
+				state:'hungry',
+				breed:'mutt'
 			}
-	});

-To remove the entity from the database:

-	//the destroy method will delete the entity from the database dog.destroy(function(err){
-		if (err){
-			//error - dog not removed from database
-		} else {
-			//success - dog removed from database (no real dogs were harmed!) dog = null; //no real dogs were harmed!
+			*/

 		}
 	});

-To set properties on the entity, use the set() method:

-	//once the dog is created, you can set single properties: dog.set('breed','Dinosaur');

-	//or a JSON object:
-	var data = {
-		master:'Fred',
-		state:'hungry'
-	}
-	//set is additive, so previously set properties are not overwritten dog.set(data);

-**Note:** These properties are now set locally, but make sure you call the .save() method on the entity to save them back to the database!

-To get a single property from the entity, use the get method:

-	var breed = dog.get('breed');

-or

-	var state = dog.get('state');

-or, to get a JSON object with all properties, don't pass a key

-	var props = dog.get();

-Based on the set statements above, our JSON object should look like this:

-	{
-		name:'Dino',
-		type:'dogs',
-		breed:'Dinosaur',
-		master:'Fred',
-		state:'hungry'
-	}

 **Wait!** But what if my entity already exists on the server?

 During a client.createEntity call, there are two ways that you can choose to handle this situation.
 The question is, what should the client do if an entity with the same name, username, or uuid already exists on the server?

 	1. Give you back an error.
 	2. Give you back the pre-existing entity.

-If you want to get back an error when the entity already exists, then simply call the client.createEntity function as above.
-If there is a collision, you will get back a 400  However, if you want the existing entity to be returned, then set the getOnExist flag to true:
+If you want to get back an error when the entity already exists, then simply call the client.createEntity function as already described above.
+If there is a collision, you will get back a 400 error.

-	var options = {
+However, if you want the existing entity to be returned, then set the getOnExist flag to true:

+	//start by getting the uuid of our existing dog named einstein var uuid = dog.get('uuid');

+	//now create new entity, but use same entity name of einstein.
+This means that
+	//the original einstein entity now exists.
+Thus, the new einstein entity should
+	//be the same as the original + any data differences from the options var: options = {
 		type:'dogs',
-		name:'Dino',
+		name:'einstein',
+		hair:'long',
 		getOnExist:true
 	}
-	client.createEntity(options, function (err, dog) {
+	client.createEntity(options, function (err, newdog) {
 		if (err) {
-			//error - dog not created
+			//Error - could not get duplicate dog
 		} else {
-			//success -dog is created or returned, depending on if it already exists or not

-Alternatively, if you know that you only want to retrieve an existing entity, use the getEntity method:
+			//Success - got duplicate dog

+			//get the id of the new dog
-	var options = {
+			var newuuid = newdog.get('uuid');
-		type:'users',
-		username:'marty'
+			if (newuuid === uuid) {
+				//Success - UUIDs of new and old entities match
+			} else {
+				//Error - UUIDs of new and old entities do not match }

+			//verify that our new attribute was added to the existing entity var hair = newdog.get('hair');
+			if (hair === 'long') {
+				//Success - attribute sucesfully set on new entity } else {
+				//Error - attribute not sucesfully set on new entity }
 		}
+	});

+Alternatively, if you know that an entity exists on the server already, and you just want to retrieve it, use the getEntity method.
+It will only retrieve the entity if there is a match:

+	//again, get the uuid of our existing dog: var uuid = dog.get('uuid');

+	//now make a new call to get the existing dog from the database var options = {
+		type:'dogs',
+		name:'einstein' //could also use uuid if you know it, or username, if this is a user }
-	client.getEntity(options, function(err, existingUser){
+	client.getEntity(options, function(err, existingDog){
 		if (err){
-			//error - existing user not retrieved
+			//existing dog not retrieved
 		} else {
-			//success - existing user was retrieved
+			//existing dog was retrieved

-			var username = existingUser.get('username');
+			//get the uuid of the dog we just got from the database var newuuid = existingDog.get('uuid');

+			//make sure the uuids match
+			if (uuid === newuuid){
+				//uuids match - got the same entity
+			} else {
+				//uuids do not match - not the same entity
 			}
+		}
 	});

+Use the "destroy" method to remove the entity from the database:

+	//the destroy method will delete the entity from the database dog.destroy(function(err){
+		if (err){
+			//Error - dog not removed from database
+		} else {
+			//Success - dog was removed from database dog = null;
+			// no real dogs were harmed!
+		}
+	});

 ##The Collection object
-The Collection object models Collections in the database.
-Once you start programming your app, you will likely find that this is the most useful method of interacting with the database.
+The Collection object models collections in the database.
+Once you start programming your app, you will likely find that this is a useful method of interacting with the database.
 Creating a collection will automatically populate the object with entities from the collection.

-The following example shows how to create a Collection object, then how to use entities once the Collection has been populated with entities from the server:
+The following example shows how to create a Collection object, then how to use those entities once they have been populated from the server:

 	//options object needs to have the type (which is the collection type) var options = {